Bačka: Middle Ages

 At the turn of the first millennium, during the administration of the medieval Kingdom of Hungary by Stephen I of Hungary, two counties (comitatus) were formed in this land.
-Bács County in the south, with city of Bács (now Bač) as its administrative centre and Bodrog County in the western and central territories with the historical city of Bodrogvár as capital (near the presenr-day village of Bački Monoštor).
+Bács County in the south, with city of Bács (now Bač) as its administrative centre and Bodrog County in the western and central territories with the historical city of Bodrogvár as capital (near the present-day village of Bački Monoštor).
 The two countries were later united to form Bács-Bodrog County.
 There were also territories of Csongrád County in the northeastern parts of Bačka.
 In 1085 King Ladislaus I made Bács the seat of the Archbishopric of Kalocsa-Bács.
 The first archbishop, Fabian (1085–1103) helped the king in the course of the campaign against Croatia and was rewarded with the title.
 According to Serbian sources, Ilija Vid, the first known prefect of Bacsensis County was recorded in 1068 and he was an ethnic Serb.

 In this time, the region was populated by both, Slavs and Hungarians.
 Serbian historian Dr. Milenko Palić also mentions that prefect Vid was an ethnic Serb and that he, together with two other ethnic Serbs whose names were Ilija and Radovan, participated in dynastic struggles in the Kingdom of Hungary, in the end of the 11th century.
 According to Hungarian authors, prefect Vid belonged to the Gutkeled genus, but there is a possibility that he was a fictitious person.
 In 1169, canons from the knighthood Order of the Holy Sepulchre built a small church in Bács in the Romanesque style.
 They used some building materials from much older previous edifices.
 Franciscans took over the church in 1300.
 In the second half of the 14th century, the Franciscans expanded it, forming a monastery.
 Today the Fanciscian monastery of Bács is the oldest church building in present-day Vojvodina.
 In the early 13th century Ugrin Csák, Archbishop of Kalocsa, founded a hospital in Bács, as the first such facility in this part of Europe.
 Pope Gregory IX wrote about the "Bačka hospital" in 1234, as being open for the sick and poor.
 At the beginning of the fourteenth century the town of Bács prospered during the rule of king Charles Robert I, who started building the modern fortress in 1338–42 at the site of the earlier hillfort.
 From the 15th century, it became the most important Hungarian defense point against the invading Ottoman forces.